danielsomerfield/yer-song/roadmap.md

 #### Action: Back to Playlist︎ ✔︎
 #### Action: Add to playlist / Upvote ✔︎
 #### Action: Go back to playlist or browse
-- On vote, update button text
+- On vote, update button text ✔︎
-- Enforce vote limit
+- Enforce vote limit ✔︎
-  - Requires registration
 - Limit how many times song can be queued (possibly not MVP)

 ### View: Registration (on home page) ✔︎︎ ︎